Everything you need to know as a first-time student.

 Careers include business analyst, systems analyst, systems manager, data communications specialist, network administrator, network manager, database manager, electronic commerce developer, Internet professional, multimedia designer, senior programmer, software engineer or systems programmer.

-The Masters courses provide a pathway to follow on with a research degree (Research Masters, Professional Doctorate or PhD).
+The masters courses provide a pathway to follow on with a research degree (Master of Philosophy, professional doctorate or PhD).
 Students who successfully complete IFN600 Research Based Practice and a 48 credit point research project, are encouraged to apply for enrolment in a doctoral program.
-IN20 provides direct pathways for entry to a PhD program as well as to the Faculty's Professional Doctorate, Doctor of Information Technology.
+IN20 provides direct pathways for entry to a PhD program as well as to the Faculty's professional doctorate, Doctor of Information Technology.

-A completed recognised Bachelor Degree in any discipline with a minimum GPA of 4 (on a 7 point scale).
+A completed recognised bachelor degree in any discipline with a minimum grade point average (GPA) score of 4.0 (on QUT's 7 point scale).

-We offer courses to improve your English and help you gain entry to this course.
+We offer English language courses to improve your English and help you gain entry to this course.

-When you apply for this course, we'll recommend which English course you should enrol in.
+When you apply for this course, we will recommend which English course you should enrol in.